 When estimating the amount of data in the world, we might find it helpful to break down the total into smaller increments.

 Let’s start by examining the amount of data that’s generated every day.
 Raconteur’s infographic gives a sense of what a day means in terms of global data generation.

 The world generates 2.5 quintillion bytes per day.
 That’s 1,000 petabytes!

 Now what about the amount of data generated in a year?
 According to Statista Digital Economy Compass, the world generated 33 zettabytes of data in 2018 alone.

 A zettabyte is 2 to the 70th power bytes, also expressed as 1021 (1,000,000,000,000,000,000,000 bytes) or 1 sextillion bytes.
 This is the equivalent of 660 billion Blu-ray discs, 33 million human brains, 330 million of the world’s largest hard drive.

 These snapshots by minute, day, and year are certainly helpful.
 But they aren’t broad enough to answer our question – how much data is there in the world?
 Here’s the big answer.
-According to IDC, the overall global datasphere reached 40 zettabytes by the end of 2019.
+According to IDC, the overall global datasphere reached 64 zettabytes in 2020.
+Some surprising findings in that report include: